-The Noosa Parks EnviroForum is a new initiative of the Noosa Parks Association to enable the continued education of the community in leading environmental global research and it’s implications on a national, state and local level.
+The Noosa Parks EnviroForum is a new evening initiative of the Noosa Parks Association which will enable continued education of the local community in leading global environmental research and its implications on the environment at a national, state and local level.

 The EnviroForum begins at 5:30 p.m. with live music, drinks, delicious nibblies and a chance to socialise with like-minded people.